What is an SNMP Trap?

-With SNMP Polling, the Network Management Station (NMS), Opsview, is required to poll various objects for information, on various devices.
-This could take a large amount of time to configure and fine tune and also in the very large environments use a large amount of computing power.
+With SNMP Polling, the Network Management Station (NMS), Opsview, is required to poll various objects for information on various devices.
+This could take a large amount of time to configure and fine tune, and in very large environments, use a large amount of computing power.

-The alternative is called 'SNMP Traps'.
-With SNMP Traps, instead of the router (for example) being polled for information on a regular basis by Opsview, the router itself will let Opsview know of any problems or issues via a 'trap'.
+The alternative is called an 'SNMP Trap'.
+With an SNMP Trap, instead of the router (for example) being polled for information on a regular basis by Opsview, the router itself will let Opsview know of any problems or issues via a 'trap'.

 From the device perspective, the traps can usually be configured to send a trap to a maximum of two devices at a time.
 When received by Opsview it will be passed through a perl-based rules engine, allowing you to match specific traps from devices and generate appropriate alerts.
 In order to do this, SNMP Traps must be passed from the device into Opsview via an SNMP Trap Collector.